open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 Those specialized repository implementations are not only able to provide credential sets, they also know about the usage context of the provided credentials.
-Therefore, such repository implementations are able to provide credential mappings for consumer ids, also.
+Therefore, such repository implementations are also able to provide credential mappings for consumer ids.
 This is supported by the credential repository API provided by this library.

 The docker config is such a case, so we can instruct the repository to automatically propagate appropriate the consumer id